WebDevSimplified/Web-Dev-Simplified-Official-Blog/src/pages/2022-05/use-deferred-value/index.md

 React 18 recently had its official non-beta release and with it came multiple new React hooks to help deal with concurrency and rendering slow content.
 One of those hooks is the `useDeferredValue` hook which is easy to use but difficult to understand.
 In this article I will help explain how this hook works so you can understand how and when to best use it.

+*If you prefer to learn visually, check out the video version of this article.*
+`youtube: jCGMedd6IWA`

 ## Why Do You Need `useDeferredValue`?

 Before we can talk about what this hook does and how to use it we first need to understand a few concepts about how state and rerendering works in React in order to understand the use case for this hook.